-- To increase the supply, quality and range of housing and particularly new affordable housing in Oxford - To provide financial returns to the Council - To deliver on the Council's accelerated carbon reduction agenda moving towards Zero carbon by 2050
+- To increase the supply, quality and range of housing and particularly new affordable housing in Oxford - To provide financial returns to the Council - To deliver on the Council's accelerated carbon reduction agenda moving towards net Zero carbon by 2030

-The company has to date completed 95 affordable rented homes at Barton Park.
+The company has to date completed 121 affordable rented homes at Barton Park.
 A total of 354 homes will be owned by the company at Barton Park when completed.
 Building is also currently taking place at two sites in Rose Hill, Bracegirdle Road, Between Towns Road, Mortimer Drive and Broad Oak, Elsfield Way and Cumberledge Close.

-Over the next 10 years, OCHL aims to build around 1,900 new homes, in addition to the 354 homes being built at Barton Park, with around 1,100 homes for social rent and a further 300 for shared ownership and other intermediate tenures.
+Over the next 10 years, OX Place aims to build around 2,200 new homes, the majority of these to be let at social rents, in addition to the 354 homes being built at Barton Park, with around 1,100 homes for social rent and a further 300 for shared ownership and other intermediate tenures.